Robust Body Exposure (RoBE): A Graph-based Dynamics Modeling Approach to Manipulating Blankets over People: Model-based Bedding Manipulation

-Using fiducial tags fixed to each of the corners of the bed, we find the center of the real-world hospital bed, allowing us to transform the point cloud of the blanket and the estimate of human pose to a planar global coordinate system comparable to that used in simulation.
+Using fiducial tags fixed to each of the corners of the bed, we find the center of the real-world hospital bed, allowing us to transform the point cloud of the blanket and the human pose estimate to a planar global coordinate system comparable to that used in simulation.
 We apply the same point cloud preprocessing steps as in simulation, including rotation along bed edges, voxelization, and 2D projection.
-From this processed point cloud we construct an input graph to the dynamics model and optimize the objective function, as described in Section~\ref{sec:optimizing}, to find an action to uncover a specified limb.
+This allows us to construct an input graph to the dynamics model and optimize the objective function, as described in Section~\ref{sec:optimizing}, to find an action that uncovers a specific limb without fine-tuning.
 The Stretch robot's maximum arm extension (52~cm) does not allow it to reach across a hospital bed (88~cm wide), however, our approach can easily accommodate the robot's physical limitations by simply restricting the search space for CMA-ES to the robot's workspace, which does not require any retraining.
-We apply further restrictions on the search space to prevent the robot from selecting actions that cause it to grasp near a participant's head or neck, which could cause discomfort.
-The resulting action space $A_{RW}$ used in the real-world experiment is defined such that $a_{g,x},a_{r,x} \in$ (0~m, 0.44~m), $a_{g,y} \in $ (-0.525~m, 1.05~m) , and $a_{r,y} \in $ (-1.05~m, 1.05~m), as shown in Fig.~\ref{fig:action_spaces}.
+We also restrict the search space to prevent the robot from grasping near participants' head or neck, which could cause discomfort.
+The resulting action space $A_{RW}$ used in the real-world experiment is defined such that $a_{g,x},a_{r,x} \in$ (0~m, 0.44~m), $a_{g,y} \in $ (-0.525~m, 1.05~m), and $a_{r,y} \in $ (-1.05~m, 1.05~m), as shown in Fig.~\ref{fig:action_spaces}.
 To account for the robot's limited reach, we only attempt to uncover seven of the ten targets enumerated in Section~\ref{sec:optimizing} in the real world, excluding the left arm, lower leg, and leg.